ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 In this lab, you will perform the basic steps involved in implementing PIM - Configuring a global admin role to require approval, enabling a user for global admin privileges, and managing requests for Azure resource roles in PIM.

-### Task 1 - Configure the Global Administrator role to require approval.
+### Task 1 - Configure the Global Administrator role to require approval
-Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a bare minimum.
-To limit access to this role using PIM, Holly wants to first configure the Global Admin role to require approval for activation, and then assign herself as the approver whenever a user requests a Global Admin role assignment.
+Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a bare minimum for security purposes.

+Holly Dickson, Adatum's Enterprise Administrator, wants to limit access to this role using PIM.
+To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as Holly Dickson.